nuuuwan/news_lk3_data/README.md

 Accordingly, a new record was a 1080.16 kilometers of Sri Lanka, which was set up 580.11 kilometers in Point in Point Pedro, from a Sri Lankan army personnel from Point Peduru..

+Leader of the Leader of the Leader Engineer RP Saman Kumara Siriwardena reached the establishment of this report from 4th January to the Naval Square, Kadawatha from Independence SquareThe Sri Lanka Navy, Kurunegala, Dambulla, Dambulla, Dambulla, Dambulla and Mihintale Naval Camp on January 19, 2024 was completed by the Naval Saviya.

 ...

 [Data](articles/382a4424.json)